jorgensd/jorgensd.github.io/index.md

 Welcome to my personal web-page.
 Here you can find information about me, and the projects I have been working on during my post-graduate studies.

 # Latest news
+- A web resource for reproducible research available at [scientificcomputing@github](https://scientificcomputing.github.io/)
 - [Construction of arbitrary order finite element degree-of-freedom maps on polygonal and polyhedral cell meshes](papers.md#scroggs2022dofs) open-access publication at [TOMS](https://doi.org/10.1145/3524456).
 - The [DOLFINx tutorial](https://jorgensd.github.io/dolfinx-tutorial/) v0.4.1 has been released.
 - [TEAM 30 Benchmark](http://www.compumag.org/jsite/images/stories/TEAM/problem30a.pdf) of electromagnetic a 2D induction engine available at [Github (Wells-group/TEAM30)](https://github.com/Wells-Group/TEAM30)